IV. Kırımlı Dr. Aziz Bey

 My application has been accepted.
 How do I finalize my registration?Congrats!
 The details should have been shared via e-mail with you.
 Please do not hesitate to contact us if you have further questions.

 My application has been accepted.
 Do I need to pay a registration fee?A registration fee applies to everyone.
-The registration fee covers the Advanced Summer School tuition, participation in the Competition, accommodation, and meals during these programs.
 For further details, please see the Call for Applications.

 Is any financial assistance available?No, we try to keep the registration fee minimal but cannot offer any financial assistance.